 That means it is warming in the cold, and cooling in the heat.
-Sound a little far fetched, right?
+Sound a little far-fetched, right?
 There are two reasons why.

-The first is the insulation factor of those air pockets not only works to hold in heat but also repels heat in the summer.
+The first is the insulation factor of those air pockets not only works to hold in the heat but also repels heat in the summer.
 Think about your house insulation, which is based on the same air pocket technology.
 It keeps the heat in your house in the winter.
-And in the summer it reflect off the heat of the sun.
+And in the summer it reflects off the heat of the sun.

 Merino Wool is Soft Against Your Skin

 We love a Merino wool base layer because it has a wonderfully soft texture.
-The fabric is non-abrasive and doesn’t irritate the skin and it is also great for folks with a sensitive skin.
+The fabric is non-abrasive and doesn’t irritate the skin and it is also great for folks with sensitive skin.
 This is because the wool from the merino sheep is longer and finer than from any other sheep.
 The fine strand weaves into a very soft fabric.